kabirtomer/Humsafar/README.md

 ### Prerequisites

-Transport-Bot requires:
+Humsafar requires:

 - cheerio>=1.0.0-rc.2
 - request>=2.88.0

-Transport-Bot also has the following dependencies:
+Humsafar also has the following dependencies:

 - body-parser>=1.18.3
 - ajax-request>=1.2.3